kamp78/bonsais/README.md

 The former and latter are implemented by the __BonsaiDCW__ and __BonsaiPR__ classes, respectively.
 BonsaiPR provides a very simple m-Bonsai (recursive) implementation without the secondary Bonsai hash table to store displacement values because it is difficult to estimate the table size.

-The library consults [mBonsai](https://github.com/Poyias/mBonsai) and uses [sdsl-lite](https://github.com/simongog/sdsl-lite).
+I consulted the [mBonsai](https://github.com/Poyias/mBonsai) implementation.

 ## Performance test

 ### Setting

-The experiments were carried out on Mac OS X 10.12 over Quad-core Intel Core i7 4.0 GHz, with 16 GB RAM (L2 cache: 256 KB; L3 cache: 8 MB).
+The experiments were carried out on Intel Xeon E5540 @2.53 GHz, with 32 GiB of RAM (L2 cache: 1 MiB; L3 cache: 8 MiB), running Ubuntu Server 16.04 LTS.
-The codes were compiled using Apple LLVM version 8 (clang-8) with optimization -O3.
+The codes were compiled using g++ (version 5.4.0) with optimization -O9.
 The runtimes were measured using __std::chrono::duration_cast__.
 To measure the required memory sizes, the __/usr/bin/time__ command was used.
 The tries were constructed from all page titles from English Wikipedia of February 2015 (# of nodes: 110,962,030, # of keys: 11,519,354, raw size: 227.2 MiB).